Skip to content

 Providing Single Sign-On (SSO) to applications is a key aspect of the Connect2id server.
 The enterprise earns the benefits of a centralised login while being able to establish segmented login channels and experiences, depending on the type of user, device and application.

-• Highly-available login for web, mobile and desktop apps.
+• Highly-available login for web, mobile and desktop applications.

-• Handle on-premise, cloud-based and third-party SaaS applications.
+• Provide SSO for on-premise, cloud-based and third-party SaaS applications.

-• Authentication flows tailored to the security and verification requirements for each class of users, whether employees, contractors, partners or customers / consumers.
+• Authentication and consent flows tailored to the security and verification requirements of each class of users, whether employees, contractors, partners or customers / consumers.

 ID token based integration